oasis-tcs/openc2-jadn/jadn-v2.0.md

 its subtypes can be referenced from Specification A under field name "b".
 This facilitates distributed development of packages regardless of whether the underlying data format has native namespace support.

-The structure of a "Catalog" instance is not affected by this extension.
+The structure of a "Catalog" instance is not affected by this shortcut.
 Although "a/x" is a valid JSON Pointer to a specific value (57.9), "Catalog" does not define "a" as a dir so "a/x" is not listed in Paths and its value is not considered an "Item":